Ideas exist for us alone by virtue of form. The form can never be detached from the idea; the means must be perfectly adapted to the end.

 City and Garden

-Two images of paradise have dominated western thought: paradise as a garden and paradise as a city, or more specifically to Christianity: heaven as the New Eden and the New Jerusalem.
+Two images of paradise have dominated western thought: paradise as a garden and paradise as a city, or more specific to Christianity: heaven as the New Eden and the New Jerusalem.
 The garden represents an endless horizontal expanse for the individual’s enjoyment of absolute freedom.
 The city represents the security of membership in a protective enclosure of constant order. mills studio’s architecture attempts to reconcile these two poles by creating an enclosure that provides the individual with the ability to live in freedom making his own destiny within a structured framework advocating for responsible individual decisions that sustain an enduring community.
 The DTS Project House advocates for a responsible individualism.

 The Jason Residence establishes its prescence on the street with a “tower” and gated entrance to an enclosed parking court that will also fuction as a gathering space (city).
 A Screen Wall / Roof Enclosure creates an “Iconic” presence on the hillside protecting two precious floating glass boxes (garden).
 A manmade water element mediates between the city and garden.
 Both the permerable Screen Wall / Roof Enclosure and cantileverd living platforms are grounded to the earth by a vertical stone mass.
 The Screen Wall Enclosure is positioned with a gap between its light filtering membrane and the conditioned spaces creating liminal spaces that are both inside and outside rooms and courtyards.
 The entry stair is designed to accentuate both a sense of protection (city) going down into the hillside and then a sudden exposed floating above the ground (garden).
 As one moves from the street to the earth the architecture evolves from permanent, structured, and gravity bound (city) to emphermal, liberating, and floating (garden).
 Views go from framed with controled glimpses to boundless and panoramic as one moves both horizontally and vertically through the building and site.

-The above ground water element serves as both a functional infinity edge swimming pool with below water windows with views from interior spaces and a reflecting pond that is an integral part of the entry experience and roof deck.
+The above ground water element serves as both a functional infinity edge swimming pool with below water windows providing views into the water from interior spaces and a reflecting pond that is an integral part of the entry experience and roof deck.
 The covered / uncovered roof deck revolves around an outdoor fireplace and connects to a protected spa positioned to provide framed distant views.
-The central ledger stone mass houses fireplaces and vertical circulation including both stairs and an elevator.
+The central ledger stone mass houses fireplaces and the central void contains vertical circulation including both stairs and an elevator.
 The top lit central core reflects light through glass landings and open risered stairs down to a lower level that provides direct access to the hillside.
 The hillside is developed with a series of switchback paths leading to several destinations sculptured into the earth.
 The steel and glass boxes are developed to provide uninterupted spatial and visual flow with almost complete transparency to the hillside and city lights beyond.
 The material pallet provides the contrasting refinement of precisely fabricated steel and glass (city) with crafted concrete and organic elements (garden).

 The architecture is intended to dramatize spatial movements, dramatize stimulating views, and dramatize elegant materiality that remembers the project’s context – HOLLYWOODLAND